Thank you to everyone working across paediatrics for your colossal and continuous hard work to support children and young people.

 Our winter pressures guidance and case studies help you make a compelling and evidence-based case for children's healthcare when services are under immense pressure.

-Our bronchiolitis guidance helps support planning in partnership with local infection prevention control teams and is in continuous review.
+Our guidance for the management of children in hospital with viral respiratory tract infections (updated in 2022) helps support planning in partnership with local infection prevention control teams and is in continuous review.